Prag8855/aab/content/guides/blue-card.md

 When you change jobs, always [tell the *Ausländerbehörde*](/guides/losing-your-job#tell-the-auslanderbehorde).
 You might need their permission to work for a different employer.

 If you [lose your job](/guides/losing-your-job), your Blue Card stays valid.
 [Tell the *Ausländerbehörde*](/guides/losing-your-job#tell-the-auslanderbehorde) as soon as you can.
-In Berlin, they give you 6 months to find another job.
-While you are unemployed, you can get [unemployment benefits](/glossary/ALG%20I).
+In Berlin, they give you 6 to 12 months to find another job.[^26] While you are unemployed, you can get [unemployment benefits](/glossary/ALG%20I).

 **[What happens to your Blue Card ➞](/guides/losing-your-job#what-happens-to-your-residence-permit)**